 Cozumel, Mexico.
 Beach chairs

-It is part of the Paradise Beach Club, where you can relax at the beach and the pool and have a fun day at the floating water park.
-You can enjoy kayaking, snorkeling, and grabbing a bite at the restaurant.
+Alternatively, head over to Paradise Beach on the West Coast ($72 for a day pass).
+It’s part of the Paradise Beach Club, where you can relax at the beach and the pool and have a fun day at the floating water park.
+You can also enjoy kayaking, snorkeling, and grabbing a bite at the restaurant.

-Normally, beaches on the rugged east coast tend to be less crowded, so they’re much better to relax, mostly by yourself in nature.
-The beaches north of El Mirador are really nice to lay on the sand, relax, and swim if the water is calm.
+Beaches on the rugged East Coast tend to be less crowded, so they’re much better if you want to relax in nature.
+The beaches north of El Mirador are especially a good choice if you want to lay on the sand and relax.

 Cozumel, Mexico.
 East side beaches

-While the main town of San Miguel (downtown Cozumel) is quite big, its touristy city center is really small, so it’s easy to walk.
+While the main town of San Miguel (downtown Cozumel) is quite big, its touristy city center is quite small, so it’s easy to walk.

-The main square, Benito Juarez Park, serves as the epicenter where every tourist goes, especially because it is located right across the ferry pier.
-It is also less than a 10-minute drive from Cozumel International Airport.
+The main square, Benito Juarez Park, serves as the epicenter where every tourist goes, especially because it’s located right across the ferry pier.
+It’s also less than a 10-minute drive from Cozumel International Airport.

 Cozumel, Mexico.
 Isla Cozumel

-Take a selfie at the “Isla Cozumel” sign and its clock tower, then walk along 5ta Avenida Norte, where you’ll find several cafes and local shops.
+Snap a selfie at the “Isla Cozumel” sign and its clock tower.
+Once your Instagram feed has been updated, walk along 5a Av.
+Nte., where you’ll find several cafes and local shops.

-Also, you can walk along the waterfront avenue, where you’ll enjoy the esplanade, its shops, cafes, and even a horse-drawn carriage ride.
+You can also head toward the pier and walk along Av.
+Rafael E. Melgar (also known as Waterfront Avenue).
+Here, you can enjoy the esplanade, its shops, cafes, or even a horse-drawn carriage ride.

 Cozumel, Mexico.
 San Miguel Town

-I highly recommend renting a motorbike or a car to move around the town and the beaches and to do a road trip around the island.
+I highly recommend renting a motorbike or a car to do a road trip around the island.

 Cozumel, Mexico.
 Aerial shot